 Canada is an exceptional country because of its diversity.
 People have immigrated to Canada for hundreds of years, bringing their traditions and languages with them.
 Canada is often referred to as a “land of immigrants,” as immigrants are encouraged to retain their individuality while living in Canada.

 The original inhabitants of the land were the indigenous peoples.
 In the 2016 Canadian census, over 1.67 million people identified themselves as Aboriginal.
 The three main groups are First Nation, Inuit, and Métis people, each with their history, languages, cultural practices, and spiritual beliefs.

 Living in Canada means respecting and understanding the history of the land.
 In doing so, you’ll be greatly welcomed for your individuality.

-Despite the brutally cold winters, Expats all over the world come to Canada to enjoy world-class skiing.
+Despite the brutally cold winters, Expats from all over the world come to Canada to enjoy world-class skiing.
 The most popular spot for hitting the slopes is in the Rocky Mountains.

-Canada also offers ice-fishing, snowshoeing, and skating.
+Canada also offers ice fishing, snowshoeing, and skating.
 Curling is also a popular winter sport.

 In the summer, the most popular activity is camping.
 Canada has forty-eight National Parks.
 There are hundreds of popular hiking trails with varying difficulties and lengths.

 Since 1966, Canadians have participated in a tax-funded universal healthcare program.
 If you’re a Canadian citizen or permanent resident, you’re eligible for free healthcare.
 You can read more about the Canadian healthcare system below.